Yoga Stories for Teaching Kids Yoga Poses

 best books of yoga stories for teaching kids yoga

-3. Plan your own fun yoga story ahead of time and use a cheat sheet
+3. Plan your own storytelling adventure ahead of time and use a cheat sheet

 Write down 10-15 poses and tell a mini story to yourself while looking at the names of the poses.

-Your IRL story may change a bit, but the children won't notice, or care!
+Your IRL narration may change a bit, but the kiddos won’t notice, or care!

 A good way to do this is to start with one animal character and keep coming back to that throughout the story as conflicts come and go.